 Nodding in Bulgarian means “NO” and shaking your head means “YES”.

 I keep on forgetting this so I confuse myself (and maybe other people) sometimes.
 And it got even more confusing nowadays.
 Why?
-Because it can also be a mixture of the American “Yes” and “No” so nodding can also mean Yes and shaking can also mean No. This is why my boyfriend always tells me, “Use words..”.
+Because you’ll never know if the person you’re talking with is responding in Bulgarian or not so nodding can also mean Yes and shaking can also mean No. This is why my Bulgarian friends always tell me to use words.
+Da for Yes and Ne for No.

 The Bulgarian culture is also very interesting which makes me even more excited to discover Bulgaria at a deeper level.
-Living with my boyfriend’s family and interacting with the locals for two weeks was a completely different experience.
+Living with local Bulgarians and interacting with them for two weeks was a completely different experience.

 Discover Bulgaria by celebrating Christmas and New Year